All Stars (song)

 "All Stars" is a song by French DJ and record producer Martin Solveig, featuring vocals from Finnish singer-songwriter Alma.
 The song was released in France as a digital download on 16 June 2017 by Virgin EMI Records.
-The song was written by Amanda MNDR Warner, Peter Wade and Martin Picandet.
+The song was written by Amanda Warner, Peter Wade and Martin Picandet.
 The track premiered on 16 June 2017 as BBC Radio 1 DJ Annie Mac's "Hottest Record in the World".
 The song has peaked at number 11 on the French Singles Chart.

 Music video

 A music video to accompany the release of "All Stars" was first released onto YouTube on 11 July 2017 at a total length of two minutes and fifty-six seconds.